chiaracaprasi/holbertonschool-low_level_programming/0x10-variadic_functions/README.md

 - Task 1 - Write a function that prints numbers, followed by a new line.
 - Task 2 - Write a function that prints strings, followed by a new line.
 - Task 3 - Write a function that prints anything.
+- Task 4 - Write a 64-bit program in assembly that prints Hello, World, followed by a new line.